What does any blog author with two posts need? "More content!" I hear you shout, to which I say - not today!

 So what are anchor links, anyway?
 If you're unfamiliar, anchor links are basically links to specific sections of a page.

-Try hovering over one of the headings in this page, and clicking on the icon next to it - it will append a # with the heading
+Try hovering over one of the headings in this page, and clicking on the icon next to it - it will append a

-How this works is not magic - the ID of the heading should match the heading "slug"; In this example, the "Adding the Anchor" <h2> heading has an ID of adding-the-anchor.
+How this works is not magic - the ID of the heading should match the heading "slug"; In this example, the "Adding the Anchor"

-(which may "break" your link and lead folks to the top of the page rather than a specific section) but web developers
+Try inspecting the HTML and seeing for yourself!Note: If you link to a page's heading (for example, in technical documentation), bear in mind that the heading can change (which may "break" your link and lead folks to the top of the page rather than a specific section) but web developers are aware of this functionality and may not change the ID to avoid that.

-are aware of this functionality and may not change the ID to avoid that.
 Text Fragments are also useful for this kind of stuff (but are much more prone to breaking).

 So, let's begin with the simplest heading and see how you would go about doing something like this: